 Currently, Jeremy is a Graduate Teaching Associate (GTA) for the Computer Science and Engineering department at The Ohio State University.

-As of Autumn 2021 (and previously between Autumn 2019 and Spring 2020), Jeremy teaches the Software Components course (CSE 2221) where he was responsible for two lectures and two labs a week.
-In addition, he administered and graded all three exams.
-All assignments were graded by his two Undergraduate Teaching Assistants (UTAs).
+As of Autumn 2021 (and previously between Autumn 2019 and Spring 2020), Jeremy teaches the Software Components course (CSE 2221) where he is responsible for two lectures and two labs a week.
+In addition, he administers and grades all three exams.
+All assignments are graded by his two Undergraduate Teaching Assistants (UTAs).

 Prior to Autumn 2019, Jeremy taught the Introduction to Java course (CSE 1223) which also had 40 students.
 Unlike the Software Components course, this course had three lectures and a lab every week.
 In addition, Jeremy was responsible for all grading.